19hours/sg-statutes/Acts/Biological Agents and Toxins Act.md

 “permit” means a permit granted by the Director under this Act;

-“protected place” means any premises declared to be a protected place under the Protected Areas and Protected Places Act (Cap.
-256);
+“protected place” means any premises declared to be a protected place under the Infrastructure Protection Act 2017;

+[Act 41 of 2017 wef 18/12/2018]

 “public transportation” means transportation by bus, taxi, rail or any other conveyance, whether publicly or privately operated, which provides general or special service to the general public on a regular and continuing basis, and includes such other means of transportation as may be prescribed as a type of public transportation for the purposes of this Act;